 Mel was speechless.
 She only stared into the azure pool with wide eyes and parted lips.

-"It is what creates life in a barren world and lets us do extraordinary things.
+"It is what creates life in a barren world and it lets us do extraordinary things.
 Most importantly for you, it powers this facility, our home.
 It keeps us safe.
 Aether exists in all life, it is what gives us the potential to create, and to alter the universe around us.
 It is so much more than that Mel.
 Aether allows certain, very special individuals to do very, very special things."

 Mel's face lit up as the liquid miraculously began to float.
 She gasped, hands clasping together in joy, but soon enough the liquid dropped back into the bowl, trickling down as if through an invisible funnel until it had returned to its previous state.